RumeshChathuranga/helpdesk/README.md

 ### AI-Powered Capabilities (Powered by GitHub Models & AI SDK)
 - **Intelligent Ticket Classification:** Incoming support tickets are automatically analyzed and categorized (e.g., Billing, Technical, Bug, Feature Request) upon creation via background jobs, eliminating manual triage.
 - **Retrieval-Augmented Generation (RAG):** The AI autonomously resolves tickets using a highly optimized, local RAG pipeline.
 Incoming tickets are converted into vector embeddings via `transformers.js` (`Xenova/all-MiniLM-L6-v2`) and semantically searched against a `pgvector` database to instantly inject the most relevant Knowledge Base context.
-If a clear answer is found, it posts a reply on the ticket and resolves it instantly.
-(Outbound email delivery is not yet implemented — the reply is recorded on the ticket, not sent to the customer's inbox.)
+If a clear answer is found on a ticket with no customer email, it's sent immediately; on an email-sourced ticket the draft is held for human approval before it's ever emailed out (see Outbound Email below).
 - **Smart Escalation:** The AI safely detects edge cases—such as legal threats, chargebacks, out-of-policy refund requests, or complex technical issues—and immediately escalates them to human agents.
 - **Agent Draft Polishing:** Agents can write quick, rough drafts, and the AI will instantly refine the text to ensure professional grammar, clarity, empathy, and consistent brand formatting.
 - **Conversation Summarization:** For lengthy ticket threads, the AI generates a concise, 3-5 bullet point summary highlighting the core issue, actions taken, and next steps, providing agents with instant context.